WoolleySheep/micropython-units/README.md

     temp_in_fahrenheit = temp.as_unit(TemperatureUnit.FAHRENHEIT)   # 78.8
     external_function_requiring_fahrenheit(temp_in_fahrenheit)

 Unit-agnostic manipulation of physical quantities is also supported through two classes for each quantity type; <X> and <X>Delta.
-This approach is inspired by `datetime` and `timedelta` in cpython.
+This approach is inspired by `datetime` and `timedelta` in CPython.
 This allows for arbitrarily large deltas, while ensuring that the physical quantities themselves always make sense.

     temp1 = read_temperature_sensor()   # Temperature(35, TemperatureUnit.CELSIUS)